Image by NiseriN from iStock

 • Marquet focused on leadership and organizational management, particularly emphasizing the principles of Intent-Based Leadership.

-• Borrowing from Netflix’s original values, the following behavioral traits are crucial for architects: communication, judgment, impact, inclusion, selflessness, courage, integrity, curiosity, innovation, and passion.
+• Borrowing from Netflix’s original values, I see the following behavioral traits as crucial for architects: communication, judgment, impact, inclusion, selflessness, courage, integrity, curiosity, innovation, and passion.

-My approach to architecture leadership draws inspiration from two sources: David Marquet’s leadership principles, as articulated in his book “Turn the Ship Around!” and Netflix’s valued behaviors.
-Marquet’s ideas emphasize empowering team members, providing clarity, decentralizing decision-making, striving for continuous improvement, and practicing servant leadership.
-Meanwhile, Netflix’s valued behaviors offer useful guidance for coaching and developing architects aligned with the “superglue” version.
+My approach to architecture leadership draws inspiration from two standout sources: David Marquet’s leadership principles, articulated in his book “Turn the Ship Around!” and “Leadership Is Language,” and Netflix’s valued behaviors.
+Marquet’s ideas are about empowering team members, providing clarity, decentralizing decision-making, striving for continuous improvement, and practicing servant leadership.
+Meanwhile, Netflix’s valued behaviors offers a compact masterclass in coaching and developing people’s leadership traits.
+Together, these resources form a robust framework for leading with insight and influence in the IT architecture (Figure 1).

 David Marquet’s Work: The Leader-Leader Model